-Southern California is home to some of the best zoos and aquariums in the country!
-If you’re looking for a fun day out with the family, or want to learn more about wildlife, then these attractions are a must-visit.
+Southern California is home to some of the best zoos and aquariums in the North America!
+If you’re looking for a fun day out with your favorite animals or want to learn more about wildlife, then these attractions are a must-visit.
 In this blog post, we will provide an overview of Southern California’s top zoos and aquariums, so you can choose which one is right for you.

 Guide to Southern California Zoos & Aquariums

 Los Angeles County Zoos & Aquariums

 Related: 40+ Fun Things to Do with Kids in Los Angeles